 While programming the unit you may inadvertently set off an alarm.
 Once an alarm occurs, the unit will start its alarm processing routine, which will prevent you from performing any other keypad function until the alarm is acknowledged.
-To acknowledge an alarm and stop the unit from making any phone calls, press [ALARM CANCEL] + [11234] + [ENTER].
-This will acknowledge the alarm, using the default Acknowledgement Code for user #1.
-If you have changed the default acknowledgment code, then enter the new code as required.
+To acknowledge an alarm and stop the unit from making any phone calls, press [ALARM CANCEL].
+This will acknowledge the alarm (assuming that you have not entered any custom acknowledgment codes).
+If you have entered one or more custom acknowledgment codes, then enter the code as required.